danielfett/draft-dpop/mainmatter.md

     flexible than binding it to a particular public key.
-  * (C) If the client wants to use the access token, it has to prove possession of the private key by, again, adding a header to the request that contains a DPoP proof.
-The resource server needs to receive information about which public key to check against.
+  * (C) If the client wants to use the access token, it has to prove possession of the private key by, again, adding a header to the request that carries the DPoP proof.
+The resource server needs to receive information about the public key to which the access token is bound.
 This information is either encoded directly into the access token (for JWT structured access tokens), or provided at the token introspection endpoint of the authorization server (not